oncody/civ-board-game-2010/README.md

 Everyone should do this phase at the same time

 * Gather trade
-  * Add the number of trade icons in all of your cities' outskirts
+  * Add together the number of trade icons in all of your cities' outskirts
-    * The square a scout is on is considered part of one of your city's outskirts (you can never get double income from a square though)
+    * All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)
   * Do not add trade icons on any square that is blockaded by your opponent
   * Increment your trade dial equal to the total number of trade icons
 * Trade with other players